 - Look at your PMP Certification as a project.
 Hence, plan, execute, monitor and control and close it!

-- Create your own quick reference guide adding to what is in the PMP Study Guide.
+- Create your own quick reference guide adding to what is in the Study Guide.

 - Do you want to know how other providers deal with PMP Exam Prep?
-Want to try another PMP Study Guide?
+Want to try another one?

 - If you are planning to buy PMP Study Guides, there are quite a few in the market.